jsinkers/conway/README.md

 ![Mandelbrot Set](docs/mandelbrot.gif)
 4. [Progress bar](progress_bar.html).
 Bootstrap based progress bar, using a web worker to update progress.
 Intended as a template for future work.
 5. [Box selector](box_selector.html).
 Template to create boxes on a canvas by clicking.
+6. [The 256 Rules](https://jsinkers.github.io/conway/rule.html) is a 1D cellular automata.
+Each cell and its two neighbours can be in state 0 or 1, producing
+  8 different possible states.
+The next value for each state is determined by taking the rule number (in binary), such that the
+  $n$-th bit corresponds to the next value given current state $n$.
+Read more [here](https://plato.stanford.edu/entries/cellular-automata/supplement.html).